lindngo/pm-job-listings/README.md

 For the qualifications, I followed the same steps that I had executed for job descriptions.
 With the 6 clusters generated, I interpreted the following:
 - Cluster 0: Companies value applicants with experience related to analytics.
-- Cluster 1: Since this cluster talked mainly about relocation and not about specific qualifications, I didn't focus too much on this information.
+- Cluster 1: Since this cluster talked mainly about relocation and not about specific qualifications, I didn't focus much on this information.
 - Cluster 2: A strong applicant should have strong interpersonal skills and business knowledge.
-- Cluster 3: They should also have product/project management experience, as well as working on a team.
+- Cluster 3: They should also have product/project management and team collaboration experience.
 - Cluster 4: Having experience working in a start-up environment is a plus, especially if the candidate can demonstrate their product success.
-- Cluster 5: I believe this cluster is focusing on students/recent graduates, hence the terms "majors" and "gpa".
+- Cluster 5: This cluster focuses on students/recent graduates, hence the terms "majors" and "gpa".

-For next steps, I plan to work on collecting more data for the jds.csv, as the file only contains 10 listings currently.
+For future steps, I plan to work on collecting more data for the jds.csv to create even more accurate clusters.